Losant/losant-docs/docs/dashboards/overview.md

 ## Creating a Dashboard

-A dashboard can be created at any time from the `Dashboards` dropdown in the site header, or from a few other places within the platform.
+A dashboard can be created at any time from the `Dashboards` tab, or from a few other places within the platform.

 When creating a dashboard, you'll be asked for three pieces of information: